p208p2002/Transformer-QG-on-SQuAD/README.md

 - T5

 ## Expriments
-We report score with `NQG Scorer` which using in SQuAD NQG.
+We report score with `NQG Scorer` which is using in SQuAD NQG.

 If not special explanation, the size of the model defaults to "base".